thoughtspot/thoughtspot.github.io/_includes/content/admin-portal/customize-help.md

+{% include note.html content="The new Information Center is not customizable.
+If you have the new Information Center and would like to use the customizable Help menu described in this article, contact ThoughtSpot Support." %}

 You can customize the Help menu for your ThoughtSpot application to tailor it to your organization.
 When you configure these Help settings, you set system-wide defaults for all your users.